Speed skating is a race between two skaters at a time.

 Skaters race around a 400-metre oval with two lanes, over distances ranging from 500 metres to 10 000 metres.

-Only two competitors skate at the same time.
+Only two competitors skate at a same time.

 Each must stay in his or her own lane but the two must swap lanes after each lap so that they both cover the same distance.